CalilDrissi/dev-reports/Landing Page Web Design Guildelines.md

 mobile first.
 do it then analyse it. put it there then make it better.

-analyse the design first
-before you jump to the code editor. mobile first. do it then analyse it. put it there then make it better.

 ---
 list of common ui layout patterns